rotanov/fefu-mmorpg-protocol/README.md

 ### Item Description

 Some requests from Testing section MAY induce a need to describe an item.
+Examine returns itemData in the same form.

-Item description is a JSON object with the following fields:
+Item description is a set of JSON fields:

     weight: <item's weight>
     class: <Item Class*>